Approximation Algorithms for Computing Maximin Share Allocations: Introduction

-All the above solutions can be attained in the case of divisible goods.
-In the presence of indivisible goods however, we cannot have any such guarantees; in fact in most cases we cannot even guarantee reasonable approximations.
-Instead, we focus on a concept recently introduced by Budish~\cite{Budish11}, that can be seen as a relaxation of proportionality.
-The rationale is as follows: suppose that an agent, say agent $i$, is asked to partition the goods into $n$ bundles and then the rest of the agents make a choice before $i$.
+Motivated by the question of what can we guarantee in the discrete case, we focus on a concept recently introduced by~\citet{Budish11}, that can be seen as a relaxation of proportionality.
+The rationale is as follows: suppose that an agent, say agent $i$, is asked to partition the goods into $n$ bundles and then the rest of the agents choose a bundle before $i$.
 In the worst case, agent $i$ will be left with her least valuable bundle.
 Hence, a risk-averse agent would choose a partition that maximizes the minimum value of a bundle in the partition.
 This value is called the maximin share of agent $i$.
-The objective then is to find an allocation where every person receives at least her maximin share.
-Even for this notion, existence is not guaranteed under indivisible goods (see ~\cite{PW14,KPW15}).
-But, it is possible to have constant factor approximations, as has been recently shown in~\cite{PW14}.
+The objective then is to find an allocation where every agent receives at least her maximin share.
+Even for this notion, existence is not guaranteed under indivisible goods \citep{PW14,KPW16}, despite the encouraging experimental evidence \citep{BL16,PW14}.
+However, it is possible to have constant factor approximations, as has been recently shown~\citep{PW14} (see also our related work section).

-{\bf Contribution:} Our main result, in Section~\ref{sec:2/3}, is a $(2/3-\varepsilon)$-approximation algorithm, for any constant $\varepsilon >0$, that runs in polynomial time for any number of agents.
+{\bf Contribution:} Our main result, in Section~\ref{sec:2/3}, is a $(2/3-\varepsilon)$-approximation algorithm, for any constant $\varepsilon >0$, that runs in polynomial time for any number of agents and any number of goods.
 That is, the algorithm produces an allocation where every agent receives a bundle worth at least $2/3 - \varepsilon$ of her maximin share.
-Our result improves upon the $2/3$-approximation of Procaccia and Wang~\cite{PW14}, which runs in polynomial time only for a constant number of agents.
-To achieve this, we redesign certain parts of the algorithm in~\cite{PW14}, arguing about the existence of appropriate, carefully constructed matchings in a bipartite graph representation of the problem.
-Before that, in Section~\ref{sec:1/2}, we provide a simpler, faster 1/2-approximation algorithm.
+Our result improves upon the $2/3$-approximation of~\citet{PW14}, which runs in polynomial time only for a constant number of agents.
+To achieve this, we redesign certain parts of their algorithm, arguing about the existence of appropriate, carefully constructed matchings in a bipartite graph representation of the problem.
+Before that, in Section~\ref{sec:1/2}, we provide a much simpler and faster $1/2$-approximation algorithm.
 Despite the worse factor, this algorithm still has its own merit due to its simplicity.
-Moreover, motivated by the apparent difficulty in finding impossibility results on the approximability of the problem, we undertake a probabilistic analysis in Section~\ref{sec:random}.
-Our analysis shows that in randomly generated instances, maximin share allocations exist with high probability.
-This may be seen as a justification of the experimental evidence reported in~\cite{BL14,PW14}, which show that maximin share allocations exist in most cases even for a small number of agents..